Kingdom Come: Deliverance

 Kingdom Come: Deliverance is a 2018 action role-playing video game developed by Warhorse Studios and published by Deep Silver.
-The game is set in the medieval Kingdom of Bohemia, an Imperial State of the Holy Roman Empire, and takes place during a war in Bohemia in 1403, during the time of King Wenceslaus IV.
+It is the first entry in the Kingdom Come series.
+The game is set in the late medieval Kingdom of Bohemia, an Imperial State of the Holy Roman Empire, and takes place during a war in Bohemia in 1403, during the time of King Wenceslaus IV.
 After mercenaries raid his village, commoner Henry joins the service of Lord Radzig Kobyla, who leads a resistance movement against the invading Hungarian king Sigismund.
 As Henry pursues justice, he becomes involved in an effort to restore Wenceslaus to the throne.
-The game features branching quest lines in an open world environment, and focuses on period-accurate content.
+The game features branching quest lines in an open-world environment, and focuses on period-accurate content.

-Kingdom Come: Deliverance was released for PlayStation 4, Windows, and Xbox One on 13 February 2018, and on 15 March 2024 for Nintendo Switch.
-The game received generally positive reviews for PC, and mixed reviews for consoles; critics praised the story and characters, but were divided over its attention to detail and focus on realism, and criticized its technical bugs and save system.
-Some commentators, historians, and scholars criticized the game's portrayal of some ethnic groups, as well as the game's lack of racial diversity.
-It sold over 8 million units by November 2024.
+Kingdom Come: Deliverance was released for PlayStation 4, Windows, and Xbox One on 13 February 2018, on 15 March 2024 for Nintendo Switch, and on 13 February 2026 for PlayStation 5 and Xbox Series X/S. The game received generally positive reviews for PC, and mixed reviews for consoles; critics praised the story and characters, but were divided over its attention to detail and focus on realism, and criticised its technical bugs and save system.
+Some commentators, historians, and scholars criticised the game's portrayal of certain ethnic groups, particularly the Cumans.
+It sold over 10 million units by May 2025.
 A sequel, Kingdom Come: Deliverance II, was released in February 2025.
+A third game in the franchise is set to be released during Warhorse's 2027 fiscal year.